 Is there a minimum GPA which guarantees admission?

 No, but it is strongly recommended.

 What is more important to complete - major prep or IGETC?

 Although students are encouraged to complete both, major prep is the most important.
 IGETC is not a requirement for admission to UCLA.
 For any major, general UC transfer requirements and major preparation courses should be prioritized over IGETC.

 Are international students (F-1 and J-1 visa status) eligible for TAP?

 International students are reviewed separately.
 They can participate in TAP and be certified.
 Their TAP status is considered when UCLA makes admission decisions, but international students are not considered in the same way as domestic students.
 Significantly fewer international students are admitted overall than domestic students.

 Can non-UCLA College (College of Letters and Science) majors be TAP certified?

-Certification for non-College of Letters & Science majors such as Engineering, Nursing, Arts and Architecture, or Theater, Film and Television can be obtained if the student completes the prerequisites for an appropriate alternate major in the College of Letters & Science.
+Certification for non-College of Letters & Science majors such as Arts and Architecture, Engineering, Music, Nursing, or Theater, Film and Television can be obtained if the student completes the prerequisites for an appropriate alternate major in the College of Letters & Science.
 This TAP certification, however, is not considered in the review for selection by the UCLA professional undergraduate schools.

 Example: If a TAP certified applicant does not get into Engineering, s/he may be considered for an alternate major in UCLA College if an alternate College major is indicated on the application and TAP certification form and if s/he has completed prep work for the alternate College major indicated.
 However, if admitted to an alternate major in the College, s/he will not be allowed to change major to Engineering after transfer.
 Most Engineering majors are not interested in an alternate major.
 If such is the case, the TAP certification is of no value.